Accelerated method of finding for the minimum of arbitrary Lipschitz convex function: Smoothing integral functions

 Define the function $\varphi(\cdot): R^n \rar R$ \be \varphi(x)= \frac{1}{\mu(D)} \int_D f(x+y)d y, \ee where $\mu(D)$ is the measure of the domain $D$, $\mu(D) >0$.

-Obviously, $\varphi(\cdot)$ is a continuous function.
-Let us show that $\varphi(\cdot)$ is a Lipschitz function with Lipschitz constant equaled to Lipschitz constant of the function $f(\cdot)$.
+Obviously, $\varphi(\cdot)$ is continuous.
+Let us show that $\varphi(\cdot)$ is a Lipschitz function with the Lipschitz constant equaled to the Lipschitz constant of the function $f(\cdot)$.
 Really,

-The function $f(\cdot)$ is Lipschitz, and therefore it is almost everywhere (a.e.) differentiable in $R^n$ \cite{rademacher}.
+The function $f(\cdot)$ is Lipschitz, and therefore it is differentiable a.e. in $R^n$ \cite{rademacher}.
 Let $N(f)$ denote the set of points of differentiability of the function $f(\cdot)$ in $R^n$.
-It is known that $N(f)$ is everywhere dense in $R^n$ and, in particular, in $D$ , because of $\mu(D)>0$ by assumption.
+It is known that $N(f)$ is everywhere dense in $R^n$ and, in particular, in $D$, because of $\mu(D)>0$ by assumption.